-Businesses that were required to close under the Emergency Management Act 2005 must complete a COVID Safety Plan prior to reopening and display a COVID Safety Plan Certificate.
-Those that were not required to close may wish to voluntarily complete this.
+Businesses that were required to close under the Emergency Management Act 2005 were required to complete a COVID Safety Plan prior to reopening and display a COVID Safety Plan Certificate.
+Those that were not required to close have voluntarily completed this.

 Your COVID Safety Plan should be reviewed regularly and updated where necessary as health and government advice changes.